Need some convincing that a spirit and some suds are a brilliant combination? Try the Tequila and Beer cocktail.

 - Pour from the shaker into a highball glass filled with ice cubes.

-- Slowly add the beer on top.
+- Slowly add the beer on top and garnish with a lime wheel.

 Nutrition